-10. Nutrient Rich — Aside from protein, complex carbs and fiber, beans contain a powerhouse of nutrients including antioxidants, and vitamins and minerals, such as copper, folate, iron, magnesium, manganese, phosphorous, potassium and zinc.
+10. Nutrient-Rich — Aside from protein, complex carbs, and fiber, beans contain a powerhouse of nutrients including antioxidants, and vitamins and minerals, such as copper, folate, iron, magnesium, manganese, phosphorus, potassium and zinc.

 11. Versatile — They can be incorporated into a main dish (chili), side dish (rice and beans), appetizer (soup) or snack (dip).

 - 1 lb lean ground beef